 The Stop Shackling Patients Coalition is a task force and learning collaborative of health professionals, human rights advocates, and policymakers driven to raise the quality of care provided to incarcerated individuals by bringing an end to universal shackling.
-Led by medical students and Human Rights professors from the Boston University Schools of Medicine & Public health, our membership is nationwide.
+Led by medical students and Human Rights professors from the Boston University Schools of Medicine & Public Health, our membership spans the nation.

-Neil Singh Bedi Director of the SSP Coalition
+Neil Singh Bedi, MPH, Founder & Director of the SSP Coalition

-Neil Singh Bedi is a medical student at the Boston University School of Medicine.
-His research and advocacy work serves at the intersection of public health and clinical care – with a vision to improve health systems to be more sustainable, effective, and equitable.
+Neil Singh is a medical student at the Boston University School of Medicine.
+His research and advocacy efforts focus at the intersection of public health and clinical care – with a vision to make health systems more sustainable, effective, and equitable.

-Judy D. Wang, MS Director of the SSP Coalition
+Judy D. Wang, MD, MS Director of the SSP Coalition

 Dr. Crosby is notable for being one of the first doctors allowed to travel to Guantanamo to independently examine Guantanamo captives.
 She is also notable for serving as the director of medical care at the Boston Center for Refugee Health and Human Rights.
 She examined over 300 torture victims at the Center.